Campanet holiday guide

 EATING AND DRINKING IN CAMPANET

 As Campanet is a fairly small town, there are fewer eateries to choose from.
 Fortunately, Campanet’s small selection will not disappoint visitors, with lovely cafes and restaurants serving fresh, authentic cuisine.
-Popular eateries include Sa Tercera, which serves traditional Mediterranean food, and Restaurant Talent which also offers lovely Spanish food.
+Popular eateries include Sa Tercera, which serves traditional Mediterranean food.
 There are also excellent road links to nearby towns if you’d prefer a relaxed drive to some wonderful restaurants and bars.

 When to go to Campanet